Mind the peak: improving cosmological constraints from GWTC-4.0 spectral sirens using semiparametric mass models: Methods

-In this work, we consider two different functional forms of $p(m_1)$, a parametric and a semiparametric one.
+In this work, we considered two different functional forms of the primary mass distribution, $p(m_1 \mid \boldsymbol{\lambda_m})$, a parametric and a semiparametric one.
+Both models assume a non-evolving mass function in redshift.
+This assumption, justified by the limited redshift horizon of current detectors, is made to align with that of \cite{LIGOScientific:2025jau} and thus ensure a fair comparison of the cosmological constraints.
 The parametric function is the \pltwop (\textsc{pl2p}), consisting of a truncated power law summed with two Gaussian peaks and multiplied by a low-edge smoothing factor.
 We include this model both to compare it with the semiparametric one and to validate our code against LVK cosmological pipelines \citep{Mastrogiovanni:2023emh, Gray:2023wgj}.
 The semiparametric model is built as \citep{Edelman:2021zkw}

 where $ \mathcal{SP}(m_1; \alpha, m_{\rm low}, m_{\rm high}, \delta_m)$ is a power law truncated in the range $[m_{\rm low}, m_{\rm high}]$, smoothed at the lower edge, and with spectral index $-\alpha$ \citep[see Eqs.
 C25-C26 of][]{LIGOScientific:2025jau}, and $s^{(d)}(m_1)$ is a \bspline defined as